Difficulty

 - Begin the first row of flooring by placing the planks with the tongue side facing the wall.
 Install the second plank next to the first by aligning the tongue into the groove and press the plank down to snap it in place.

-- Start the second row where you started off the first.
-This will stagger the seams, which results in a more natural look.
+Staggering your laminate flooring will result in a more natural look.
 It also gives the flooring added stability.
 The seams should be staggered at least 12 inches from any adjacent seam.
+Here’s how to stagger laminate flooring:

 - Hold the long side of the second-row plank at an angle and feed the tongue into the groove of the installed row.
 Press down and snap the plank into place.